slaclab/surf/protocols/jtag/README.md

 Firmware Configuration and Use
 ------------------------------

-There are two top-level wrappers `AxisToJtag` and `AxisDebugBridge` which support the same generics and the same streaming interface.
+There are two top-level wrappers `AxisToJtag` and `AxisJtagDebugBridge` which support the same generics and the same streaming interface.
 For convenience the latter variant already instantiates a JTAG to BSCAN IP and connects to its JTAG port.

 ### Architectures
-There are two VHDL architectures of the `AxisDebugBridge` entity:
+There are two VHDL architectures of the `AxisJtagDebugBridge` entity:
-`AxisDebugBridgeStub` and `AxisDebugBridgeImpl`.
+`AxisJtagDebugBridgeStub` and `AxisJtagDebugBridgeImpl`.
 While the latter provides the real implementation described in this document the stub only implements the QUERY command and replies with a `ERR_NOT_PRESENT_C` error, thus informing a software client that firmware support is not implemented.

-The stub appears after the full implementation in the source code so that it is picked by default by the synthesis tool if `AxisDebugBridge` is instanitated without specifying an architecture.
+The stub appears after the full implementation in the source code so that it is picked by default by the synthesis tool if `AxisJtagDebugBridge` is instanitated without specifying an architecture.
-Therefore, the user has to explicitly request the `AxisDebugBridgeImpl` architecture.
+Therefore, the user has to explicitly request the `AxisJtagDebugBridgeImpl` architecture.

 The purpose of the stub is allowing a design to unconditionally provide